damianstasik/vue-svg-loader/README.md

     svgRule.uses.clear();

     svgRule
+      .use('babel-loader') // 'babel-loader' is optional to help it work in old browsers .loader('babel-loader')
+      .end()
       .use('vue-loader')
       .loader('vue-loader') // or `vue-loader-v16` if you are using a preview support of Vue 3 in Vue CLI .end()